ksing/optiver-optitrade-challenge/README.md

 if you'd like, develop an automated trading system.
 Of course you are also welcome to do whatever else comes to your mind!
 Use your imagination!

-The exchange is broadcasting prices and trades on two famous indices (a type of stock):
+The exchange is broadcasting prices and trades on two famous stock market indices:
 S&P500 (SP) and Eurostoxx (ESX).
 That means you see how the price changes over time for those indices, and what trades from the outside world are made (this is simulated).
 Your goal is to look at the data and come up with clever strategies to (hopefully) make money!